5 best stock trading demo accounts

-Upon creating your account and logging in to your demo account, depending on your trading platform, you’ll see charts, a watchlist, and your own personal portfolio, which you’ll be filling up with stocks that you have purchased.
+Upon creating your account and logging in to your demo account, depending on your trading platform, you’ll see charts, a watchlist, and your own personal portfolio, which you’ll be filling up with stocks you have purchased.

-Once you have selected the stock that you want, be sure to also check its chart to familiarize yourself with its trend and possible risk if ever it goes down or if it doesn’t go in your favor.
+Once you have selected the stock that you want, be sure also to check its chart to familiarize yourself with its trend and possible risk if it ever goes down or if it doesn’t go in your favor.
 You can do this through the identification of supports and resistances.